-Peter Balakian is the author of several collections of poetry, including June-tree: New and Selected Poems 1974–2000.
-His recent book, Ziggurat (2010), wrestles with the aftermath and reverberations of 9/11.
+Peter Balakian is the author of several collections of poetry, including Ozone Journal (2015), winner of the Pulitzer Prize; Ziggurat (2010), which wrestles with the aftermath and reverberations of 9/11; and June-tree: New and Selected Poems 1974–2000.
 His poems have been widely anthologized, including in the 1985 Morrow Anthology of Younger American Poets, and have been translated into several languages.
 He has published essays on poetry, culture, and art in numerous journals, and is the author of Theodore Roethke’s Far Fields (1989).
 He earned a BA from Bucknell University, an MA from New York University, and a PhD in American civilization from Brown University.

 Balakian grew up in the suburbs of Tenafly, New Jersey, the son of Armenian parents.
 As a child he heard scraps of his grandmother Nafina’s past—Balakian credits his love of writing to her storytelling and imagery—but he didn’t discover the Armenian genocide of the early 20th century until he read Ambassador Morgenthau’s Story, the memoir of the U.S. ambassador to Turkey during that period.
 Shortly thereafter, Balakian learned that his grandmother had been one of the few survivors of a death march in the Syrian desert.
 Balakian’s memoir of his quest to learn more about his family’s connection to the genocide and diaspora, Black Dog of Fate (1997), won the PEN/Martha Albrand Prize for Memoir and was a New York Times Notable Book.
 The Burning Tigris: The Armenian Genocide and America’s Response (2003) received the 2005 Raphael Lemkin Prize.
 He translated, with Nevart Yaghlian, the Armenian poet Siamanto’s Bloody News from My Friend (tr.
 1996), a cycle of poems inspired by letters that Balakian’s grandfather, a doctor, wrote to his parents while he tended survivors in the wake of a 1909 massacre.
 Balakian also edited the Armenian Genocide section of the Norton anthology Against Forgetting: Twentieth Century Poetry of Witness (1993).